FINNISH FEDERATION FOR RECREATIONAL FISHING (FFRF)

 The most frequent catches are perch and pike.
 The most common fishing methods include fishing with a hook and line, ice fishing and spin fishing.

-Catch & release is becoming a more popular practise among recreational fishers and fishing guides.
+Catch & release is a popular practise among recreational fishers.